 All the gardens in their network are run by and for the communities that use the stations.
 Over 100 groups across London are engaged in the Energy Garden programme and over 300 people are involved on a regular basis with Energy Garden across 34 gardens.
 But the impact is much wider: the average station sees 15,000 passenger visits a day and the benefits have been recognised by Transport for London (TfL) whose reports show that stations with Energy Gardens consistently have the highest Customer Services Scoring across the rail network.

-Energy Gardens operate at the intersect of some of the most pressing issues of urban living – the environment, health and wellbeing and renewable energy.
+Energy Gardens operate at the intersection of some of the most pressing issues of urban living – the environment, health and wellbeing and renewable energy.
 They actively seek businesses that have rooftop space and are interested in developing solar PV infrastructure to benefit their business and the wider community.
 The revenue from sale of solar PV energy helps to support the urban gardens programme and community projects.

 The benefits of the programme are multi-faceted, and include: